AlekhyaR/terms_and_conditions_generator/README.md

 ## Running the tests
   * One can run the specs from the project's root directory with the command rspec

+## Improvements
+  * By using gems can extend this to support css properties and html tags in flexible way

 ## Program Output
   * Below is output for sample input as described in About section, run again the command `ruby lib/doc_generator.rb`